 - Robert Valadez and Marcos Raya.

-This mural was created in collaboration with artists Malú Ortega, Jimmy Longoria, Salvador Vega and Oscar Moya.
-This piece was painted right after the Benito Juarez High School first opened.
-Pilsen at the time did not have a high school so community activists, particularly mothers (including Valadez’s mom), protested and urged the Chicago Board of Education to build the school.
-This movement was generated from the 1968 walkouts by African American and Mexican American students demanding changes to curriculum and against discrimination.
-Before this bilingual school opened, they had to travel to the Little Village neighborhood to go to the high school there which was dangerous given they had to cross gang territory.
-This mural is abstract and interpretive meant to honor the legacy of the school and community’s activism.
-In addition to the history of pursuit of education in Pilsen it also depicts the violence of the area as well, seen with the devil-like figure and figure with a gun; perhaps a symbol of the influence of gangs and of police brutality.
+This mural was created in collaboration with artists Malú Ortega, Jimmy Longoria, Salvador Vega, and Oscar Moya.
+This piece was painted right after Benito Juárez High School first opened.
+Pilsen at the time lacked a high school, so community activists, particularly mothers (including Valadez’s mom), protested and urged the Chicago Board of Education to build one.
+This movement was generated from the 1968 walkouts by African American and Mexican American students demanding changes to the curriculum and against discrimination.
+Before this bilingual school opened, they had to travel to the Little Village neighborhood to go to the high school there, which was dangerous, given they had to cross gang territory.
+This mural is abstract and interpretive, meant to honor the legacy of the school and community’s activism.
+In addition to the history of the pursuit of education in Pilsen, it also depicts the violence of the area as well, seen with the devil-like figure and a figure with a gun; perhaps a symbol of the influence of gangs and of police brutality.
 According to Raya, they got permission from local gangs to create the mural so they would not deface it.
-This mural is located on the outside of the Benito Juarez High school in Pilsen.
+This mural is located on the outside of the Benito Juárez High School in Pilsen.